dougie181/espTouch-SwiftUI-Demo/README.md

 This version was tested and working against IOS 14.0.

 ## Installation
-To run this project, clone this repo and then run pod install.
+To run this project, clone this repo and then run `pod install`.

 ## Acknowlegements
 Thanks goes to the following: